MyWare386/python-hangmans-game/README.md

 Choose a language : English or French.

-Download and unzip the "python_pendu.exe" or "hangman's_game_python.exe"
+Download and unzip the "python_pendu.exe" or "hangmans_game_python.exe"

 Launch the file.